Mixing & Mastering

 BEFORE & AFTER MIXING & MASTERING DEMOS

-Mixing & Mastering in the hands of a skilled engineer can transform your music to the next level.
-This couldn’t be anymore obvious when listening to the before and after audio demos below.
-You will notice a warmth and glow that makes your music highly pleasing to the ear that subconsciously makes the listener sit up and take notice.
-You have only got to ask yourself how am I perceiving the before and after examples?
-Can you notice the added detail and presence the mixing & mastering has added?
-Can you hear the added depth and 3D image that has been achieved?
+Mixing & Mastering in the hands of a skilled engineer can truly elevate your music to the next level.
+This is especially evident when you listen to the before and after audio demos below.
+You’ll notice a warmth and glow that makes your music highly pleasing to the ear, effortlessly capturing the listener’s attention.
+Ask yourself: how do I perceive the differences in these examples?
+Can you detect the added detail and presence that mixing and mastering bring?
+Do you hear the enhanced depth and 3D imaging that transforms each track into a captivating experience?

-• Binaural Stereo Mix – Stereo mix positioned in Dolby Atmos and rendered into binaural stereo, showing the difference between the exact same mix played back in stereo and binaural stereo
+• Binaural Mix – Stereo mix positioned in Dolby Atmos and rendered into binaural audio, illustrating the distinct differences between the same mix played back in both stereo and binaural formats.

-• Original – Clients original mix unmastered and level matched to the master
+• Original – Clients original mix level matched to the master.

-• Mix & Master – Audio Animals mixing and mastering applied using processed stems, showing the difference mixing in Dolby Atmos has made through binaural stereo playback
+• Mix & Master – Audio Animals mixing applied, showcasing the difference mixing has made compared to the original stereo mix.

 Acoustic